German Shepherd puppy being taken outside for potty training

 How long does it take to housebreak a German Shepherd puppy?

-Most German Shepherd puppies make solid progress between 10 and 16 weeks of age if you are consistent with supervision, crate training, and a regular schedule.
-A few accidents can still happen during excitement or changes in routine for several more months—that is normal.
+Most German Shepherd puppies make excellent progress between 10 and 16 weeks of age with consistent supervision, crate training, and a regular schedule.
+Occasional accidents can still happen for several more months, especially during excitement or routine changes.

 Should I use pee pads for my German Shepherd puppy?